 A change in surroundings or environment may increase interest for more hesitant readers.
 Spread out a picnic blanket and read in the backyard.
 Set up the camping tent or create a blanket fort in the kitchen and designate it as a reading spot.
 Reading is wonderful as it allows the participants to be flexible.
 Pack a book in your picnic basket or cozy up under the covers.
 Don't be afraid to mix it up and make your surroundings fun and inviting.

 Expose your children to a variety of books this summer.
 Introduce them to new genres.
 Explore new sections of the library together.
 Consider options like comic books, how-to books, cookbooks, or other non-fiction books.
-Your child may discover they love reading to learn new information or skills.
+Your child may discover she loves reading to learn new information or skills.

 Another fun idea is to pull out past favorites.
 Revisit cherished read-alouds and well-loved bedtime stories.
 I still love pulling out picture books from childhood!
 (Cloudy With a Chance of Meatballs or Amelia Bedelia, anyone?)